 Prevalence of these conditions can be due to the amount of running and jumping you do, particularly with the surge in popularity of HIIT workouts over the past decade.
 We also see the usual suspects of heel pain at play leading including age, weight and even lack of exercise.

-Some signs and symptoms of plantar fascia is that the pain comes on for no apparent reason and is felt deep in the heel.
-Symptoms are generally worse in the morning and can often ease with some gentle exercise.
-This pain can be aggravated by prolonged standing on hard surfaces.
+In Plantar Fasciitis the pain comes on for no apparent reason.
+Pain is felt deep in the heel, is generally worse in the morning and can often ease with some gentle stretching and exercise.
+Pain can be aggravated by prolonged standing on hard surfaces.

-The pain associated with fat pad syndrome can often develop from a fall which has transferred force through the heel, or from heavy heel striking when walking or running.
+In comparison, pain associated with Fat Pad Syndrome can often develop from a fall which has transferred force through the heel, or from heavy heel striking when walking or running.
 It is common in military services where long distance marching is involved.

 Leanne and Fitness Tips Say: